donkuri/learn-mathematics/index.md

 ### Complex Analysis

 Complex analysis is pure beauty.
-Everything you hated about real analysis seems to magically disappear when we enter the complex realm: differentiable implies analytic, the zeros of a complex function are defined in a beautiful pattern, etc. This doesn't mean the subject is easy however, as the theory is pretty unique in the way it handles computation, for instance contour integrals.
+Everything you hated about real analysis seems to magically disappear when we enter the complex realm: Differentiable implies analytic, the zeros of a complex function are defined in a beautiful pattern, etc. This doesn't mean the subject is easy however, as the theory is pretty unique in the way it handles computation, for instance contour integrals.
 As above, my favorite book on the subject is the second-part of Stein & Shakarchi:

 **[Complex Analysis](https://www.amazon.com/Complex-Analysis-Princeton-Lectures-No/dp/0691113858/)**, *Elias M. Stein, Rami Shakarchi*

 <img src="/learn-mathematics/img/stein-complex.jpg" alt="Stein & Shakarchi, Vol.2" width="200px"/>

 A very lucid introduction to the topic, I like the selection of exercises and the presentation.
-Unlike Fourier analysis however, there are other good books on the subject.
+There are many other good books on the subject.
 Another one that is more accessible is this one:

 **[Complex Analysis](https://www.amazon.com/Complex-Analysis-Undergraduate-Texts-Mathematics/dp/1441972870/)**, *Joseph Bak, Donald J. Newman*

 <img src="/learn-mathematics/img/bak.jpg" alt="Bak" width="200px"/>

-There is one more very interesting book on complex analysis.
-As the name implies, the book takes a more geometrical approach:
+There is another book that takes an interesting approach to the theory:

 **[Visual Complex Analysis](https://www.amazon.com/Visual-Complex-Analysis-25th-Anniversary/dp/0192868926/)**, *Tristan Needham*